1 - I've made several changes to the original recipe, and I'm looking forward to tasting the results! The dough, indeed, is quite stiff.

 2 cups all-purpose flour

-2. In a mixing bowl whisk together the beat oil eggs and butter until creamy.
+- In a mixing bowl whisk together the eggs and butter until creamy.
 Add the sugar, cinnamon, salt and the vanilla and beat well.

-3. With the mixer on slow or gently by hand, a wooden spoon, beat add in the baking soda and flour and mix only until combined.
+- With a wooden spoon, beat in the baking soda and flour.
 The batter will be very thick.

-5. Bake at 350 degrees F (175 degrees C) for 45 minutes or until cake tests done.
+- Bake at 350°F (175 degrees C) for 45 minutes (1 hour if using silicone) or until cake tests done.
 Let cake cool for about 10 minutes before inverting it on a wire rack.
 If the cake doesn't pop out, just leave it like this and it should come out once it has cooled a bit more and shrunk.
 Once cake is cool, turn out of the pan and serve with a dusting of confectioners' sugar or with a cream cheese frosting.

 No comments: